 21 festive things to do, see and experience in London in December

 In the lead-up to Christmas London is decorated with festive Christmas trees, fairy lights and beautiful lights and decorations

 The Christmas tree at Trafalgar Square is one of London’s most vibrant and popular attractions and is donated by Norway every year.
 This large spruce tree decorated with bright lights is the perfect place to join in the festivities.

-This year the Oxford Street Christmas lights switch-on ceremony is on 10th December 2021.
+This year the Oxford Street Christmas lights switch-on ceremony is TBA.
 Watch the lights go on around Oxford Street, enjoy some festive music and see Santa arrive on a trolley bus.

 There are a number of ways to enjoy the lights including: